Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 Of course, you can’t be everywhere at the quietest time (unless you have a few weeks).
 But try to plan your itinerary in such a way that you make the most of your time.

-For example, we visited the Louvre Museum on a ‘closing-time’ tour and it was indeed quieter (the Louvre is never quiet).
+For example, we visited the Louvre Museum on a ‘closing-time’ tour, and it was indeed quieter (just adjust your expectations because the Louvre is never empty).
 The same with Versailles Palace, which we visited in the afternoon.
-We went to Museum d’Orsay first thing in the morning and it was incomparably quieter during the first hour.
+We went to the Musée d’Orsay first thing in the morning, and it was incomparably quieter during the first hour.
 Some museums in Paris have one night per week when they stay open late; it’s usually much less busy at that time.

 READ ALSO: Tips & Tricks for Visiting the Louvre Museum